the-scam-master/Jawala-Vyapar/README.md

-# **Phone Directory for Jawala Village**
+# **Phone Directory for [Village Name]**

-This project is a comprehensive online phone directory for the businesses and services of Jawala village, Yavatmal district, Maharashtra.
-The website is designed to make it easy for residents and visitors to access contact details and categories of local businesses, with an emphasis on Marathi language support and mobile-first design.
+This project is a comprehensive online phone directory for the businesses and services of [Village Name], [District Name], [State Name].
+The website is designed to make it easy for residents and visitors to access contact details and categories of local businesses, with an emphasis on [Language] language support and mobile-first design.

 ---